soundpress/RulesOfNYC/docs/c32/index.rst

 (b) A Respondent must complete the Community Service by the date specified in the Decision, unless otherwise specified in a notice granting an extension, or an order issued, pursuant to 48 RCNY § 7-07.

-(c) A Respondent may request an extension of time to complete the Community Service through the Community Service Provider up to one day prior to the deadline to complete the Community Service specified in the Decision.
+(c) A Respondent may request an extension of time to complete the Community Service through the Community Service Provider prior to the deadline to complete the Community Service specified in the Decision.

    (1) The Community Service Provider may grant a request for an extension for good cause shown.
 In determining whether there is good cause for an extension, the Community Service Provider will consider factors such as the following: